kindone/cppproptest/README.md

 However, as most C++ unit components (as single unit or multiple components combined) tend to execute blazingly fast on modern machines, running them 1000 times is usually not an issue.
 Unless it's involving external devices like secondary disk or network communication, running a typical C++ component 1000 times would normally end up finishing under a second barrier.
 This is why C++ and property-based testing is a fine pair.

-Many of the property-based testing implementation in C++ are either obsolete or too daunting to learn with complicated syntaxes.
+I feel many of the property-based testing implementation in C++ are either obsolete or too daunting to learn due to complex syntaxes.
 `cppproptest` focuses on lowering the learning curve while maintaining feature-completeness.

 &nbsp;

-## Further topics and details of the framework can be found in:
+## Further topics and details of the library can be found in:

 * [Getting Started with `cppproptest`](doc/GettingStarted.md)
 * [Using and Defining Generators](doc/Generators.md)